The Best Yarn for Crochet Baskets (and Why It Matters)

 A basket isn’t just decoration — it has a job to do.
 It needs to stand upright, hold its contents, and feel solid in your hands.
 That’s why the yarn matters so much more than it does for a scarf or a blanket.

-• Fiber content is another big factor.
+Fiber content is another big factor.
 Natural fibers, especially cotton, are firm and crisp.
 They lock stitches in place, keeping edges straight and sides upright.
 Acrylic yarn, on the other hand, might look colorful and inviting, but it stretches over time, and ends up sagging under its own weight.
-If you’re looking for yarn recommendations, I’ve shared my favourite yarn options for beginners in this post.
+If you’re looking for yarn recommendations, I’ve shared my favourite eco friendly yarn options here

 Texture matters too.
 Smooth yarn shows clean stitches; fuzzy yarn hides them.
 I love seeing each loop snap into place — like a puzzle clicking together.